kammryndancy/sentiment-analysis-application/README.md

 # sentiment-analysis-scraper
 A data scraping module for social media platforms

-## Facebook Scraper for Avon Product Comments
+## Node.js API for Facebook Sentiment Analysis

-This module scrapes Facebook pages for posts and comments, then filters and stores comments related to Avon products in a MongoDB database.
+This module provides a RESTful API for scraping Facebook pages for posts and comments, then filtering and storing comments related to Avon products in a MongoDB database.

 ### Features

+- RESTful API for scraping and data management
 - Scrape posts from multiple Facebook pages using page IDs
 - Extract all comments from these posts
 - Filter comments for Avon product-related content using keyword matching